mwrouse/typewriter.js/README.md

 <hr/>
 A JavaScript library that allows for easy, and customizable typewriter effects.

-Coming in at under 5KB (minified version, css and js), this library is super light weight, and extremely simple!
+Coming in at under 5KB (minified version, css and js), this library is super lightweight, and extremely simple!

 No bullshit features or functions, just straight to the point!